Imaging as Activism

 WHERE • Lumpkins Ballroom, La Fonda on the Plaza Hotel - 100 E San Francisco St., Santa Fe, NM 87501

-HOW • Free and Public – register here
+HOW • Free and Public – now available as a recording

 Palestinian Saber al-Ashkar, 29, hurls rocks during a protest at the Gaza Strip’s border with Israel, east of Gaza City, on May 11, 2018, as Palestinians demonstrate for the right to return to their historic homelands in what is now Israel © Wissam Nassar